-First time student visa applicants are required to appear for an in-person interview.
+First time F-1 visa applicants are required to appear for an in-person interview.
 Each embassy / consulate sets its own interview policies and procedures.
-Students should keep in mind that June, July, and August are the busiest months in most consular sections, and interview appointments are the most difficult to get during that period.
-December can also be quite busy due to holiday closures.
-Planning ahead will help students avoid having to make repeat visits to the Embassy.
+Keep in mind that June, July, August, and December are the busiest months in most consular sections.

 Visit the Department of State website for a list of US Embassies and Consulates.

 2. Pay the I-901 Fee (also called SEVIS fee)